 They were painted in different colors, one in blue to represent the Hawaiian blue sky, the other in green to represent the clear water of the Hawaiian ocean, and the last in orange inspired by the Hawaiian sunset.

 South Korean-based Asiana Airlines (soon to be acquired by Korean Air), took delivery of a total of six A380s from 2014.
-So far it appears that only three of their Supers are in active service, operating between Bangkok, Seoul and Los Angeles.
-One aircraft has been in long term storage since March 2020, while two others were stored in August and September 2022.
+So far it appears that only four of their Supers are in active service, operating between Bangkok, Seoul and Los Angeles.
+One aircraft has been in long term storage since March 2020, while the other was stored in July 2022.

-It is unclear if or when these giants will return to the skies, but Asiana plans to retire their entire fleet of A380s within the next 4-5 years.
+It is unclear if or when the remaining two giants will return to the skies, but Asiana plans to retire their entire fleet of A380s within the next four years.
 This decision has to do more with Korean’s decision to retire their respective fleet of 10 A380s.
 The Korean/Asiana merger is expected to be completed by 2024, and it does not make sense for them to operate a small fleet of A380s given that the bulk on Korean’s side will be phased out.

 British Airways moved full steam ahead, reintroducing its entire fleet of 12 A380s citing increasing travel demand.
 The airline took delivery of its first A380 in 2013, increasing that number to 12 over the next few years.
 Like many other carriers during the pandemic, they were forced to park their A380 fleet in early 2020 because of the sudden drop in air travel due to low demand and international border restrictions.